m5stack/m5-docs/docs/en/unit/proto.md

 ## Description

-The M5Stack proto unit is a flexible blank circle with 100mil pitch of holes.
-You can create any circle that could controlled by M5GO Core as you like.
+**<mark>PROTO</mark>** is unit built in a flexible extended blank circuit with 100mil pitch of holes.

+If you need to customize a simple circuit and want to use this Unit package, you can solder the circuit directly into the PROTO Unit.
+Finally connect to the M5Core via the GROVE line and implement M5Core to control your custom circuitry.

 ## Feature

--  Flexible extended blank circle
+- Flexible extended blank circuit
 - 70 holes(pitch of holes: 100mil)
--  GROVE interface, support [UIFlow](http://flow.m5stack.com) and [Arduino](http://www.arduino.cc)
 - Two Lego installation holes

+## Include

+- 1x PROTO unit
+- 1x GROVE Cable

 ## Related Link

 - **[Offical Video](https://www.youtube.com/channel/UCozgFVglWYQXbvTmGyS739w)**

 - **[Forum](http://forum.m5stack.com/)**

 ## Schematic